papershredder432/OptiX_2.0/README.md

 If you use, please just credit me.
 Thanks!
 Open the project and type `npm i`

+The docs folder is not needed.
+It was created for this project's GitHub.io Page.

 To use for over 2,500 servers, start the OptiX_Shard.bat To use for under 2,500 servers, start the OptiX.bat